nikitajadhav12022008-maker/Quiz-app/README.md

 ## 🧠 Quiz App (Python):

-A simple command-line Quiz Application built using Python.
+- A simple command-line Quiz Application built using Python.
 This mini project asks multiple-choice/general questions and displays the final score at the end.

 ---

 ## 🚀 Features:

--Displays quiz questions one by one
+- Displays quiz questions one by one
--Accepts user answers
+- Accepts user answers
--Calculates and shows final score
+- Calculates and shows final score
--Simple and interactive CLI interface
+- Simple and interactive CLI interface

 ---

 ## 🛠 Technologies Used:

--Python 3
+- Python 3

 ---

 ## 🧠 Concepts Used:

--Variables
+- Variables
--Conditional statements
+- Conditional statements
--Loops
+- Loops
--User input
+- User input
--Basic scoring logic
+- Basic scoring logic

 ----

 ## ▶️ How to Run:

--Make sure Python is installed on your system
+- Make sure Python is installed on your system
--Clone the repository or download the file
+- Clone the repository or download the file
--Run the program:
+- Run the program:
 ```bash
 python Quiz_app.py